 1960: Ray Charles had his first #1 on the Billboard Hot 100 with “Georgia on My Mind,” a song originally written in 1930 by Stuart Gorrell with music by Hoagy Carmichael.

-1960: After topping the charts in the US, Elvis Prelsey’s “It’s Now Or Never” sold 780,000 copies in the UK during its first week of release, making it the fastest selling song in the country’s history at the time.
+1960: After topping the charts in the US, “It’s Now Or Never” by Elvis Presley sold 780,000 copies in the UK during its first week of release, making it the fastest selling song in the country’s history at the time.
 The British release of the record had been delayed due to rights issues, allowing the song to build up a massive amount of advance orders and enter the UK chart at #1, a rare feat at the time.
 The song eventually sold over 25 million copies worldwide, making it Presley’s biggest international single as well as one of the highest selling records ever.

 1969: David Bowie’s self-titled second album was released by Philips Records in the UK.
 In the US, the album was issued by Mercury Records with the title Man of Words/Man of Music.
-In 1972, RCA Records reissued the LP as Space Oddity, based on the album’s title track which had been a #5 in the UK.
-Since then subsequent reissues of the album have used the Space Oddity title as well as its original eponymous title.
+In 1972, RCA Records reissued the LP as Space Oddity, based on the album’s title track which had been a #5 hit in the UK.
+Since then, subsequent reissues of the album have used the Space Oddity title as well as its original eponymous title.

 1970: “Domino,” Van Morrison’s tribute to New Orleans R&B singer and pianist Fats Domino, entered the Billboard Hot 100.
 It later reached #9 and became Morrison’s highest charting US single.